 Philip 76, Philip 72!!

 Above, St. Philip plainly states how one can attain immortality in a living body.
-In full agreement with Phillip’s image of one flesh, Paul’s text implies ‘Eve’ is the human soul, an aspect of the Holy Spirit:
+In full agreement with Phillip’s image of one flesh, Paul’s text, below, implies that ‘Eve’ is the human soul: an aspect of the Holy Spirit:

 …if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies because of his Spirit who lives in you.